claddyk/JavaScript-T/Readme.md

 What is HCX?
 It is a platform designed to streamline and secure the exchange of claims data between payors, providers.
-Various operations such ass sending and receiving data, encryption and decryption of data, validation of payloads can be performed.
+Various operations such as sending and receiving data, encryption and decryption of data, validation of payloads can be performed.

 ## HCX SDK Initialization